IBC NewsBreak

 IBC NewsBreak was the hourly news bulletin of Intercontinental Broadcasting Corporation.
-Its first incarnation is from March 9, 1992, to April 1, 1994, replacing Islands NewsBreak and was replaced by IBC Headliners and it returned from October 27, 2014, to February 9, 2018, replacing IBC Headliners.
+Its first incarnation was from March 9, 1992, to April 1, 1994, replacing Islands NewsBreak and was replaced by IBC Headliners and it returned from October 27, 2014, to February 9, 2018, replacing IBC Headliners.

 Airing history

 after Islands TV-13 reverted to IBC, airing from Monday to Sunday.
 After three years of hiatus, IBC revived its hourly news bulletin on October 27, 2014, using the original title.
 Initially, IBC Newsbreak airs only during the halftime and after PBA D-League broadcasts every Monday, Tuesday and Thursday at 9:00PM and 11:00PM, replacing the latenight edition of News Team 13 which was then-aired on Wednesday and Friday.
 A year later, IBC Newsbreak would become a permanent replacement to News Team 13 Latenight Edition and extends its broadcast from Monday to Friday.